saltyorg/docs/docs/reference/google-gcloud-tools-install.md

     Your current project has been set to: [THE_PROJECT_YOUR_CREATED_FOR_SALTBOX].
     ```

     You may be asked to choose a default zone/region.
-If so, you can choose the closest to you, but since we are not creating any location-specific objects, you can skip that.
+If so, you can choose the closest to you.

-1. Run the following command:
+5. Run the following command:

     ```
     gcloud organizations list